Podcast - Latest Episode

 Monday, August 24, 2015

-There is a lot to like about this first album from M.S.G.
+There is a lot to like about this first album from the new band.
 The ready-made classic "Armed and Ready" opens up the album, setting off on the right foot.
 With the right mix of sing-along lyrics, guitar, drums and keyboard, this has the perfect beat to draw you into the album, while still allowing Schenker to show off his skills through the middle of the songs.
-Still as terrific today as it was on its release.
+This is still as terrific today as it was on its release.
 "Cry for the Nations" utilises the same visions, allowing Schenker's guitar to explore its way through the song while Barden warbles on over the top.
-"Victim of Illusion" doesn't quite come up to this degree of excellence, in fact it is a fairly drab song that changes little throughout the length of the track.
-Almost filler, one would suspect.
-"Feels Like a Good Thing" sounds like it is played with more purpose, certainly Barden sound more invested in the song from a vocalists point of view.
+The tinkling keyboard synth to open the track actually throws you off as to what is to come, with Schenker’s hard riffing guitar bursting out and kicking the song into gear.
+Barden’s smooth vocal croons over the top while the guitar riff injects the drive into the song.
+"Victim of Illusion" starts off with Schenker’s guitar pushing the energy from the beginning once again There is a bit of this era Judas Priest about this song in the rhythm guitar riff, it has a similarity about it that is comforting without stealing into the screaming vocals or dual guitar solos that band feasts on.
+This is a very good song that does at time feel as though it has left some fuel in the tank.
+Perhaps that is just the Priest vibes about it.

-This album is a great starting point for a band that Schenker has moved around in different shapes and forms over the past 35 years.
+This album is a great starting point for a band that Schenker has moved around in different shapes and forms over the past 45 years.
 An argument could be made that these songs would sound even better with a stronger vocalist, and indeed in a live setting that has probably proven to be the case.
 There is also a case that can be made that this has dated somewhat since its release.
 Again you can only take that on face value.
-In the main this is a good album, one that takes a step away from Schenker's work in UFO and allows him to begin to put his own stamp on the metal scene in his own capacity.
+In the main this is a fantastic album, one that takes a step away from Schenker's work in UFO and allows him to begin to put his own stamp on the hard rock and heavy metal scene in his own capacity.

 Friday, August 21, 2015